Mazzareth/masterwork/src/app/zzq/Context.md

   - Client cards show:
     - Display name (primary)
     - Discord username (secondary, italic, subdued)
-  - Add Client button (prompt-based for speed).
+  - Quick Add composer (promptless):
+    - Toggle with the header button or Ctrl/Cmd+N.
+    - Single-line parse: “Name @username” → displayName + optional username chip.
+    - Enter to create, Esc to cancel.
+On create, the new client is auto-selected and highlighted.
 - Client View (slides in from the right, keeps clients list visible):
   - Header: Client name + username, Close button.
   - Two columns:
-    - Projects: list with quick-complete checkbox; Add Project via prompt.
+    - Projects: list with quick-complete checkbox.
+      - Quick Add composer (promptless) in the Projects panel:
+        - Toggle with the “+ Add” button or Ctrl/Cmd+Shift+N when a client is open.
+        - Enter to create, Esc to cancel.
+New project auto-opens in the Commission panel and briefly highlights in the list.
       - Click a project to open the Commission panel.
-    - Notes: aggregated list across all projects; Add Note via prompt.
+    - Notes: aggregated list across all projects.
+      - Quick Add composer (promptless) in the Notes panel:
+        - Toggle with the “+ Add” button or Ctrl/Cmd+Shift+M when a client is open.
+        - Choose project (if multiple), type note text, Enter to create, Esc to cancel.
+        - On create, the project opens in the Commission panel and the new note is auto-scrolled and highlighted.
       - Clicking a note opens its project’s Commission panel and auto-scrolls/highlights the note; edits happen inline there.
 - Commission panel (nested slide-out from the right):
   - Live-bound fields:
     - Title (inline editable)
     - Status (Pending / In Progress / Completed)
     - Completion (0–100% slider)
+  - Notes Quick Add (promptless):
+    - Toggle with the “+ Add” button in the Commission panel.
+    - Enter to create, Esc to cancel.
+After create, auto-scrolls to the new note and highlights it.
   - Notes section fills the remaining height of the Commission panel and provides a large scroll area; inline editable textareas auto-save on blur.
 - No separate Note Edit panel; note editing is consolidated in the Commission panel’s Notes section (on-blur auto-save).
 - Designed to conserve space while keeping Clients and Client View visible.